teiid/teiid-wildfly-quickstarts/jdg-remote-cache/README.md

 JDG Remote-Cache Quickstart using JDG Hot Rod that supports Google Protocol Buffers for Serialization
 ================================

+There are 2 options for configuring the JDG schema in DV, using protobuf (.proto) file and marshaller(s) or using the JDG 6.6 feature of using protobuf annotations defined in the pojo.
+This example is demonstrating using protobuf and marhsallers to define the JDG schema.

 # What is it?

 This quickstart demonstrates how Teiid can connect to a remote JBoss Data Grid (JDG) as a data source, to query and update data in cache using the Hot Rod client protocol.